ManuelPopp/Climate_station/README.md

 # Weatherstation
-Setup of my climate station.
-Here, I try to put all relevant information about my current hobby project of setting up a climate station.
+Setup of my weather station.
+Here, I try to put all relevant information about my current hobby project of setting up a weatherstation.

 ## Components
 The climate station consists of